Have you watched the 1978 sci-fi horror classic, The Invasion of the Body Snatchers?

 So, what do you do?
 How do you cure The Body Snatcher syndrome?
 How do you become a successful entrepreneur on the inside?

-After years of working with remarkable men and women who’ve made the transition from employee to full-on entrepreneur, I’ve discovered 3 powerful mindset shifts or “switches” that significantly speed up the process.
+After years and years of working with remarkable men and women who’ve made the transition from employee to full-on entrepreneur, I’ve discovered 3 powerful mindset shifts or “switches” that significantly speed up the process.

 Let’s start with the first one which I also happen to think is the biggest needle-mover: Positive action over perfectionism.